 In Northern Ireland, Scotland and Hong Kong, private banks are still responsible for issuing currency — there are no government-owned central banks in these countries.
 Circulating notes are denominated in and directly redeemable for foreign currency assets, such as Bank of England notes in the case of Northern Ireland and Scotland.
 Any bank issuing too many notes would see an increase in redemptions to keep them in check.

-Benefits of Private Currencies
+What Are The Benefits of Private Currencies

 Why would you want to use private currencies?